neuefische/wd-flipped-classroom-curriculum/sessions/git-advanced/README.md

 # Git Advanced

-## Learning objectives
+## Learning Objectives

-- deepen understanding of git in general
+- Deepening the understanding of Git commands:
   - `git fetch`
   - `git pull`
-- understand why and how git conflicts happen
+- Understanding why and how Git conflicts happen
-- know how to combine branches:
+- Learning how to combine branches using `git merge`
-  - `git merge`
-- know how to resolve git conflicts
+- Knowing how to resolve Git conflicts

----

-### Why is the content of today's block that important for the students?

-When working on a feature in a team project, your team members might have finished their feature and merged it into main before you do.

-In this situation, how do you integrate approved changes to your current feature branch?
-How do you handle merge conflicts?

-### Question

----

-### Required
+## Requirements

 - Shell Basics
 - Git Basics
 - Git CLI and Remote
 - Git Branches and PRs

+## Demo

+There is no pre-built demo for this session.
+You will set up a local Git repository and connect it to GitHub during the session using the commands provided in the session guide.

 ---

 ## Session Guide

-> 💡 During this session you'll set up a local demo repository and connect it to GitHub.
-For
-> illustration purposes you should create the repo on the fly using the commands described in the
-> session guide.
+When working on a feature in a team project, your team members might finish their features and merge them into the main branch before you complete yours.
+In this situation, how do you integrate the approved changes into your current feature branch?
+And how do you handle merge conflicts that arise during this process?
+This session will explore these scenarios and teach you how to manage them effectively.

+> How can you resolve conflicts that arise when merging branches, and what are the best practices for combining changes in a team project?

-### How do we end up with merge conflicts?
+### How Do We End Up with Merge Conflicts?

 - In your web projects folder, create a new folder and initialize a new git repository
   - `mkdir git-advanced`